gabrielesp/FoMpy/README.rst

 	fompy.savetotxt('./results_vth.txt', 'vth', vth_array)

 Note that since no extraction method has been defined the library uses the second derivative method ('SD') as a default.
-This can be changed to oterh commonly used methods like the constant current method, the third derivative or the linear extrapolation (See further instructions on how to choose this in the full documentation).
+This can be changed to other commonly used methods like the constant current method, the third derivative or the linear extrapolation (See further instructions on how to choose this in the full documentation).
+The theory behind these extraction methodologies can be found in [#f1] G. Espiñeira et al. “FoMPy: A figure of merit extraction tool for semiconductor device simula- tions” in 2018 Joint International EUROSOI Workshop and International Conference on Ultimate Integration on Silicon (EUROSOI-ULIS) doi :10.1109/ULIS.2018.8354752
+[#f2] G. Espiñeira et al. “Impact of threshold voltage extraction methods on semiconductor device variability” in Solid-State Electron, ISSN: 0038-1101

+**6.Plotting the results**

 FoMpy also has built-in several plotting capabilities to be able to check the extraction results.
 A simple plot of the threshold voltage with the 'SD' method and the second derivative of the curve goes as follows::